control.StateSpace

 bandwidth

-Evaluate the bandwidth of the LTI system for a given dB drop.
+Evaluate bandwidth of an LTI system for a given dB drop.

 copy